Atokulus/LANstack/README.md

 ## Setup
 Install Meteor (https://www.meteor.com/install).
 Clone the repository, <kbd>cd ./LANstack</kbd> into project, and execute
 <kbd>meteor run</kbd> or <kbd>sudo meteor run --port 80</kbd>.
 This will install all the required Meteor packages.
-Ensure you firewall is properly setup and open the webapplication in your browser (Google Chrome is supported for now) under `http://localhost:3000` or `http://localhost`.
+Ensure your firewall is properly setup and open the webapplication in your browser (Google Chrome is supported for now) under `http://localhost:3000` or `http://localhost`.

 The floorplan can be modified in the JSON blob on top of the file `./client/seatmap.js`.
 All the sizes are given in meters.